DickReverse/SecurityCourses/MemoryForensics/TD3-Linux.md

 ```

 Output will be in LIME format.

 ## Building the profile

--Before creating your own profile (Volatility 2) or symbol table (Volatility 3), try to find in the shared ones:
+- Before creating your own profile (Volatility 2) or symbol table (Volatility 3), try to find in the shared ones:
     -   [Volatility 2 Profiles](https://github.com/volatilityfoundation/profiles/)
     -   [Volatility 3 Profiles](https://github.com/volatilityfoundation/volatility3#symbol-tables)